rokwire/rokwire-docs/writingstyleguide.md

 : Illinois counseling organization

 University of Illinois
-- Smart, Health Communities Initiative
+- Smart, Healthy Communities Initiative
 - Technology Services has administrative responsibility for operations of the Rokwire "Illinois Instance" at UIUC.
 - The Illinois Instance
 - The Illinois App Steering Committee has decision making authority over the Rokwire Capabilities that are selected to be deployed in the Illinois app.